s-pehlivan/case-hyper-technology/README.md

 - **Pagination Support** – Products are displayed in paginated views for better performance and usability.
 - **Category-Based Filtering** – Users can filter products based on categories for a more refined shopping experience.
 - **Dark Mode / Light Mode** – Users can toggle between dark and light modes for a personalized viewing experience.
+- **Message Toasts** – Users receive real-time feedback on their actions, enhancing the overall user experience.

 ## Setup
 To run this project locally, follow these steps: